sohaibsalman13/Sales-Revenue-Prediction-App/README.md

-# Sales & Revenue Prediction Model
+# Sales & Revenue Prediction App

-This project is a complete machine learning pipeline built to predict **Total Price per Order**,**Total Order Value per Customer** and classify **Late Delivery Indicator** using real-world sales data.
-It combines SQL-based data transformation, in-depth exploratory data analysis (EDA), and supervised ML models using Python.
+This project is a complete machine learning pipeline built to predict **Total Revenue per Order**,**Total Order Revenue per Day** and **Late Delivery Indicator** using real-world sales data.
+It combines SQL-based data transformation, in-depth exploratory data analysis (EDA), supervised ML models using Python and a prediction app using Streamlit.

 ## Features

+**Data**: The raw input dataset for the models is the real world supermarket data from Brazil (2016-2018).

-**Data Integration**: Connected Amazon S3 with Amazon Redshift to store and query sales data efficiently.
+**Integration**: Amazon S3 is used for raw data storage and connected with Amazon Redshift to store and query sales data efficiently.

-**Data Cleaning & Transformation**: Used PostgreSQL queries for imputing missing values, generating new features, and cleaning raw data.
+**Data Cleaning & Transformation**: Used PostgreSQL queries for imputing missing values, generating new features, and cleaning raw data in Redshift.
 The code can be found in the folder `SQL scripts`.

 **Exploratory Data Analysis (EDA)**:
   - Univariate and bivariate analysis